bdunbar22/Ms-Pacman-vs-Ghost/data/decisionMaking/readme.txt

 End Of Line

 DECISION
-- The third item is the condition
+- The third item is the entity in question with condition: GHOST, EDIBLE_GHOST, POWER_PILL, PILL
+- The fourth item is the distance we are checking for that item to be within
-- The fourth item is the left node id
+- The fifth item is the left node id
-- The fifth item is the right node id
+- The sixth item is the right node id
 End Of Line